LC-John/Fake-Trump-Tweet/README.md

 ## Dataset

-The dataset is from the repo, **trump tweet data archive**, by 16:37, Mar.
+The dataset is from the repo, **trump tweet data archive**, at 16:37, Mar.
 8, 2018.
 The github address is https://github.com/bpb27/trump_tweet_data_archive

 ## Current Model